 Moreover, this CIVIS BIP will also promote intercultural and social contact between students from different universities.
 It will also encourage the practice of languages, promoting multidisciplinary, multiculturalism and multilingualism.

 |Dates: 2 February - 10 March 2024

 |Total workload: 90 hours

 |Location: Madrid, Spain

 *Recognition of ECTS depends on your home university.

-The organising venue of the physical mobility part, which will last for 5 days, is Universidad Autónoma de Madrid, where the students and teachers will be welcomed.
+The organising venue of the physical mobility part, from March 6th to March 10th, 2024, is Universidad Autónoma de Madrid, where the students and teachers will be welcomed.
 There will be four visits to the main archaeological sites and museums in Madrid with classical art collections.
 The visits will be organised in groups and by thematic itineraries, in relation to the lectures given during the online mobility.
 Students will give a presentation in situ on the work previously selected for that itinerary: